solana-foundation/developer-content/CONTRIBUTING.md

 ## Key points

-- called the "developer content" repo or "developer content api"
+- called the "developer content" repo or "developer content API"
-- written in markdown with yaml frontmatter
+- written in markdown with YAML frontmatter
-- used yaml frontmatter, with structure enforced with Contentlayer
+- used YAML frontmatter, with structure enforced with Contentlayer
 - all pages are grouped into "content types"
 - supports some select custom components
 - publicly displayed via the UI of [solana.com](https://solana.com) (located in